 As if it couldn’t get any worse, what makes the security report even more galling is that NIST has recently had other security breaches that went public.
 At the Gaithersburg facility in July 2015, a man on NIST’s police force caused an explosion in a building reserved for special projects.
 It turned out that he was trying to manufacture methamphetamine.
 When someone tasked with keeping your site secure is actually cooking up drugs without other security personnel knowing, you’ve got a big problem.

 At the Boulder facility in April 2016, an unauthorized individual gained access to a secure building.
 After these humiliating breaches, NIST promised to revamp its security to prevent further problems.
 Though the report says some aspects of NIST’s security have been improved, clearly not enough has been done.

 If the federal government is making such major oversights regarding the security of their facilities containing hazardous chemicals, it is easy to imagine that many smaller firms are also unprepared for thieves or other unwelcome individuals.

 Don’t allow yourself to suffer from security lapses.
 Theft can really damage a company’s bottom line and harm your business’s reputation.

 Think you’re in need of a layered security system?
-Contact Electric Guard Dog for a free risk assessment today!
+Contact AMAROK for a free risk assessment today!